jiujiucs17/DSP2021-Team-D2/README.md

 # DSP2021-Team-D2
-Work of Faaris Akbar (11899573), David Chen (13642111), Josephine Chrisiani (13815091), Hualiya Li (13872893), Mengqi Zhang (13792369)
+Work of Faaris Akbar (11899573), David Chen (13642111), Josephine Chrisiani (13815091), Hualiya Li (13872893) and Mengqi Zhang (13792369)

 ## Important note
-The Google Map API function is correctly coded and integrated into the code, but to prevent excessive usage of the API key(which is payment required), the function is temporarily disabled.
+The Google Map API function is correctly coded and integrated into the code.
+However, to prevent excessive usage of the API key(which is payment required), the function is temporarily disabled.
+The update data button would work as normal but the dashborad won't actually download data from the internet.
+The download process would last about 15min if enabled.
 Detail can be seen in line 272 of DataSystemProject_prototype/MainDashboard.py

-## Environment required
+## Environment requirement
 Python3.8 with following dependencies installed:
 - folium
 - geopy